Guderian2nd/TrueHistoryAI/AI Rules.md

 IF CityatSpotRsrcBuildingNum is RsrcBuildingNumLow THEN DeployInteriorBuildingtoSpot is High

-IF SpotEnemDist is DistEnemHigh THEN DeployTileResourceBuildingtoSpot is VeryHigh IF SpotEnemDist is DistEnemLow THEN DeployTileResourceBuildingtoSpot is
+IF SpotEnemDist is DistEnemHigh THEN DeployTileResourceBuildingtoSpot is VeryHigh IF SpotEnemDist is DistEnemLow THEN DeployTileResourceBuildingtoSpot is VeryLow I

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjAwNTM0MzVdfQ==
+eyJoaXN0b3J5IjpbMTQ4MzM1NDEwXX0=
 -->